CODIANZ/another-rxrust/README.md

 - [x] Create — create an Observable from scratch by calling observer methods programmatically
 - [ ] Defer — do not create the Observable until the observer subscribes, and create a fresh Observable for each observer
 - [x] Empty/Never/Throw — create Observables that have very precise and limited behavior
-- [-] From — convert some other object or data structure into an Observable
+- [x] From — convert some other object or data structure into an Observable
   - `from_iter`
 - [ ] Interval — create an Observable that emits a sequence of integers spaced by a particular time interval
 - [x] Just — convert an object or a set of objects into an Observable that emits that or those objects